 Project Goals: Assist Tuolumne County in the planning and design of a new detention facility to replace the ineffective, staff intensive current county jail.

-CGL, in association with Lionakis, is providing architectural services for both the design and construction phases of the new Sheriff J.H.
+CGL, in association with Lionakis, provided architectural services for both the design and construction phases of the new Sheriff J.H.
 ‘Jack’ Dambacher Detention Center.
-The 198-bed facility will be comprised of three 56-bed pods and one 30-bed maximum security pod, and will include support space for food, laundry services, medical, storage and program space.
+The 198-bed facility is comprised of three 56-bed pods and one 30-bed maximum security pod, and includes support space for food, laundry services, medical, storage and program space.

-The new, type-II, pre-trial facility is being built using the design-bid-build delivery method, with the CGL/Lionakis team providing the following services:
+The new, type-II, pre-trial facility was built using the design-bid-build delivery method, with the CGL/Lionakis team providing the following services: